-The worksheet “Stations” presents a table with all relevant information for every single monitoring location, together with Latitude and Longitude coordinates to allow the user to plot the locations with the help of a GIS-software.
+The worksheet “Stations_Catalogue” provides the user with an overview of all monitoring locations that are registered in GEMStat, with all relevant information for every single monitoring location, together with Latitude and Longitude coordinates to allow the user to plot the locations using a GIS-software of their choosing.

 Baseline - determination of natural freshwater qualities in the absence of significant direct human impact

 Impact - determination of short term impacts of potential sources on water quality

 Flux - determination of the fluxes of toxic chemicals, nutrients, suspended solids and other pollutants from major river basins to the continent/ocean interfaces